Data Protection Officer: Making the Right Choice

 • Collaborating with other departments to ensure data protection compliance.

 In addition to these core responsibilities, a Data Protection Officer also stays up-to-date with the latest developments in data protection regulations.
-They continuously monitor changes in laws and regulations, ensuring that the organization remains compliant and adapts its practices accordingly.
+They continuously monitor changes in laws and regulations, ensuring that the organisation remains compliant and adapts its practices accordingly.

 Why Your Business Needs a Data Protection Officer